Agile manufacturing: Origins

-It originated from the Iacocca Institute of Lehigh University in 1991.
+The term originated from Lehigh University in 1991.
 The goal is to create a manufacturing system that can quickly and efficiently respond to changes in customer preferences, market trends and other external factors.

 An enabling factor in becoming an agile manufacturer has been the development of manufacturing support technology that allows the marketers, the designers and the production personnel to share a common database of parts and products, to share data on production capacities and problems—particularly where small initial problems may have larger downstream effects.
 It is a general proposition of manufacturing that the cost of correcting quality issues increases as the problem moves downstream, so that it is cheaper to correct quality problems at the earliest possible point in the process.
 Another enabling factor for it is the increase in global competition amid market changes and diminishing national barriers.

 Agile manufacturing is seen as more than just a hybrid methodology of its predecessors.
 It is often misinterpreted as a follow up to Lean manufacturing.
 The key difference between the two is like between a thin and an athletic person, agile being the latter.
 One can be neither, one or both.
 In manufacturing theory, being both is often referred to as leagile.
 According to Martin Christopher, when companies have to decide what to be, they have to look at the customer order cycle (COC) (the time the customers are willing to wait) and the leadtime for getting supplies.
 If the supplier has a short lead time, lean production is possible.
 If the COC is short, agile production is beneficial.